 Servicing your bike altogether right before storing it away for winter can be beneficial.
 Maintenance at the bike shop can go a lot faster and also cheaper, as the bike riding season is not in full bloom.
 Alternatively, you can do most of the bike winterising yourself, as well.
 Before storing your bike, oil the chain and gears with a spray-on lubricate or bicycle chain grease.
 Doing this simple thing will do plenty to keep your bicycle’s most important components intact during the winter.

 - Lift & Carry

 Keep the item close to your body and use your leg muscles to stand up and lift the load off the floor.
 Your back should remain straight throughout the process.
 Use slow and smooth moves and do not twist your body when moving the object.
 Use your feet to change direction and take small steps.
 Lead with your hips as you change direction.
 As you move, keep your shoulders in line with your hips.

 - Store your bike in the right conditions

 Ideally, you want to store your bike for the duration of the winter months in a safe, well-ventilated and temperature-regulated area.
 Hiring a storage unit will be your best solution.
-Many of the companies that offer storage will give you different plans and deals that you can avail of short- or long-term.
+Many of the companies that offer storage service will give you different plans and deals that you can avail of short- or long-term.
 This way you won’t be cluttering your home in the case you don’t have any other space to keep your peddle buddy for the cold days to come.
 Also, storage facilities provide standard ambient temperature throughout the whole year, so your bike won’t even feel it’s winter.